pcingola/SnpEff/src/docs/snpeff/human_genomes.md

 # Human Genomes

-There are several version of the human genome supported by SnpEff
+There are several versions of the human genome supported by SnpEff

 Here we explain the subtle differences between each version: